alexmsalmeida/ml-microbiome/README.md

 1. Edit the configuration file [`config/config.yml`](config/config.yml).
     - `dataset`: the path to the dataset as a csv file.
     - `outcome_colname`: column name of the outcomes for the dataset.
     - `ml_methods`: list of machine learning methods to use.
 Must be supported by mikropml.
+Options are:

+	* glmnet: linear, logistic, or multiclass regression
+	* rf: random forest
+        * rpart2: decision tree
+        * svmRadial: support vector machine
+        * xgbTree: xgboost

     - `kfold`: k number for k-fold cross validation during model training.
     - `ncores`: the number of cores to use for preprocessing and for each `mikropml::run_ml()` call.
 Do not exceed the number of cores you have available.
     - `nseeds`: the number of different random seeds to use for training models with `mikropml::run_ml()`.